 Listen to This Article

 For Accessibility reasons, all websites must have a mobile version.
 Also required is a responsive layout – when changing the size of the browser, it scales to fit the screen for website viewing on your phone or tablet.

 Recently I purchased a WordPress theme.
 I was very happy with the look, having all the features I needed for the website I developed.
 It didn’t take long to realize the layout of the theme was missing a critical feature- responsive design.
 When I purchased the theme, I wasn’t looking for responsive design because I thought every website should be responsive, especially for a recently released theme.

-Since 2008 mobile browsing has been on the rise.
-According to smartinsights.com 2014 was a year of change in the web industry.
+Since 2008, mobile browsing has been on the rise.
+According to smartinsights.com, 2014 was a year of change in the web industry.
 It was the first time in the history of the web that more users browsed websites on mobile devices than desktops.
-This fact is a game changer for website owners as well website developing companies.
+It was a game-changer for website owners and website development companies.

 Companies have the online presence to display information, process requests for money transfers, address changes and for making sales.
 In the past several years, there’s been a trend to create free content.
 Most blogs are created to generate traffic by giving free content in hopes that readers will browse other pages on the website and purchase a product or service.